25+ Fabulous Things to Do in Vermont in the Fall

 Explore Vermont’s most charming small towns

-Vermont’s villages look even more picturesque at this time of year.
+Vermont’s towns and villages look even more picturesque at this time of year.
 Framed by the rich fall colors Vermont is so well known for and decorated with pumpkins, they are Instagram-worthy destinations.
-Make sure to head off the beaten path and find some of these smaller, local gems to explore; small towns somehow become even more charming in the fall in VT!

 Hop aboard a Vermont fall foliage train ride